Counteract the Causes and Damaging Effects of Dry Mouth Syndrome

 Systemic disease such as high blood pressure and diabetes, and their management through medication can cause dry mouth symptoms.
 There are also autoimmune causes, like Lupus, Sjögrens, sarcoidosis or chronic eczema.
 Besides these factors, a wide range of other diseases can result in dry mouth symptoms.

 Besides the numerous medical therapies which can significantly decrease salivary gland function, the most severe cases are due to radiation therapy or chemotherapy in Head and neck cancer patients.
 The incidence of Head and Neck Cancer is globally increasing, with approx. 300.000 of newly diagnosed cases every year.
-Radiation therapy as one of the most important treatments in Head and Neck Cancer significantly affects healthy tissue which surrounds the tumour, which usually includes the salivary glands.
+Radiation therapy as one of the most important treatments in Head and Neck Cancer significantly affects healthy tissue which surrounds the tumor, which usually includes the salivary glands.
 The decline of gland function leading to dry mouth is called “xerostomia”, and often leads to the oral symptoms described above, which has a severe negative impact on quality of life of the patients.

-Existing Therapies for Dry Mouth
+Existing Conventional Therapies for Dry Mouth Syndrome

 Currently available treatments aim at improving salivary gland function, but all of them are symptomatic treatments.
 This means that those strategies merely stimulate the function of the remaining salivary gland tissue, or they provide limited improvement in lubrication.
 Some of them include sialagogues, saliva stimulants (such as sugar-free chewing gum and candy with weak acidity), and the application of saliva substitutes and oral lubricants.
 All of these bring short-term ease, but none of them regenerate the tissue for a long-term effect.